Obama faces up to policy limits on U.S. urban ills

 Reid, too, said he saw the riots in Baltimore as a call to address the issue of rising inequality and lower social mobility.

-“Let’s not pretend the path from poverty like the one I traveled is still available to everyone out there as long as they work hard,” Reid said.
+“Let’s not pretend the path from poverty like the one I travelled is still available to everyone out there as long as they work hard,” Reid said.

 (Additional reporting by David Lawder; Editing by Stuart Grudgings.)